DOWingard/CFD-Multiphysics-Simulator-in-NVFORTRAN-for-CUDA/README.md

 Currently just simulates water with a pressure gradient and suffers to be numerically stable

 ## Current Simulation
 The manifold is a 3d mesh of cell objects which can be assigned a conserved quantity vector U(:) and uses a subroutine to set it up from water.
-Will me modularized later impliment a standard process of adding a different simiulation kernel (ie plasma).
+Will be modularized later to impliment a standard process of adding a different simiulation kernel (ie plasma).
 The manifold gets updated by calculating a tangent bundle, where the Rusanov flux across every face is calculated and stored in tangent bundle mesh which can be used to write the t+1 state of the corresponding cell of the main manifold.
 The comparison of t,t+1 values is used for smoothing to help numerical stability (doesn't do a lot lol).
 There is a smoothing post processing script that handles it indirectly, but lasting numerical stability is going to be a dedicated effort.

 Simulation runs and logs time.